tamano/zabbix-slack-alertscript/README.md

 About
 -----
-This is simply a Bash script that uses the custom alert script functionality within [Zabbix](http://www.zabbix.com/) along with the incoming web-hook feature of [Slack](https://slack.com/) that I got a chance to write since I could not find any already existing/similar scripts.
+This is a Bash script forked for myself from [original](https://github.com/ericoc/zabbix-slack-alertscript).

+#### What I've changed
+- Change message to attachments.
+- Little bit of localization (for Japanese).

 #### Versions
 This definitely works with Zabbix 2.0 or greater (including 2.2 and 2.4) as well as Zabbix 1.8.2!